Branislav Dešković: Biography

 Branislav Dešković was born in Pučišća on the island of Brač, on 11 March 1883.
-He trained in Venice, Vienna and Paris, where he regularly exhibited at the Salon.
+He trained in Venice, Vienna and Paris, where he regularly exhibited at the Paris Salon.
 A contemporary review of the first Dalmatian Art Exhibition of 1908 in The Studio said "Branislav Deskovic's mastership in animal sculpture was proved by his works The Draught Horse, The Ass, and The Dog.
 Two Old Ones is the best of all his compositions, and has been exhibited in the "Salon" of Paris, where it gained much approbation."

 In the summer of 1910, Dešković spent time in Sarajevo.
 There he was attracted by the Bosnian figures, and later showed several outstanding sculptures for example Two Elders, and Bust of a Turk.
 He was an avid hunter, and this was reflected in his artistic work.
 He is best known for his animal sculptures, particularly hunting dogs.
 During a stay in Sarajevo in 1910, he was inspired by Bosnian figures, which showed in several of his sculptures.

 He exhibited with the Medulić group in 1908 in Split, 1909 in Ljubljana, and 1910 in Zagreb.
 He held his first solo exhibit in 1910 in Sarajevo.

 During the First World War, he volunteered in Montenegro, and later in Rome, Geneva and Paris.
 From 1921 he lived in Split.

 The art gallery in Bol, on Brač, the Galerija umjetnina "Branislav Dešković is named after him, and much of his work is on display there.

 He died in Zagreb on 20 August 1939.